rpenziol/proxmox-kubernetes-bootstrap/README.md

 Workaround for WSL: Install Packer on Windows and run these commands from PowerShell or CMD

 # Ansible - Clone and prepare Kubernetes VMs
-**Note: All 'ansible-playbook' commands should be run from the 'ansible' directory**
 ## Create Kubernetes master VMs
+Note: All `ansible-playbook` commands should be run from the 'ansible' directory

 ```bash
 ansible-playbook proxmox_k8s_new_master_vm.yml